hanna-greaves/Token-Says/README.md

 * token (optional) - the token.id.
 Though optional, either this or actor must be passed in, else the function will be escaped
 * actor (optional) - the actor.id.
 Can be derived from token if not provided.
 * actionName - this must match to your Token Says rule "Action Name" for the given actor or token.
 Typically this is the name of the item.

-## Save Your Configured Rules
-Your rules can be easily exported from the Token Says rules configuration window using the export button to the right of the search bar.

-## Import Rules and Share Between Worlds
-Your rules, or rules from others, can be imported into your world.
-Imports add new rules and do not delete existing rules.
-Any rule in the import file that shares an id with a rule in your world will be skipped.
-Note that some rules may need further configuration after import if compendiums or modules differ between your worlds.

 ## Compatibility
 * Midi-Qol: Token Says supports Midi-Qol functionality (tested in DND5e only)